oktadev/okta-blog/_source/_posts/2021-05-04-client-credentials-spring-boot.md

 | tar -xzvf - && cd client-webclient
 ```

-Create a new class to hold the OAuth configuration.
+Open the project in your favorite IDE and create a new class to hold the OAuth configuration.

 `src/main/java/com/example/client/OAuthClientConfiguration.java`
 ```java